-The security screening checkpoint (SSCP) is in the middle of the terminal between the ticketing counter and the baggage claim area as shown in Figure 1-10Error!
-Reference source not found..
-The SSCP is comprised of passenger queuing, travel document checkers, six screening lanes, and a recomposure area.
+The security screening checkpoint (SSCP) is in the middle of the terminal between the ticketing counter and the baggage claim area as shown in Figure 1-10.
+The SSCP comprises passenger queuing, travel document checkers, six screening lanes, and a recomposure area.
 TSA PreCheck® and CLEAR are available to passengers.
 The approximate 6,400 SF queuing area has expanded into the center atrium to accommodate the significant surge of departing traffic during peak times.
-After queuing, passengers are screened through Leidos AIT and AIT2 scanners.
-The exiting six-lane configuration has an approximate throughput capacity of 990 passengers per hour.
-Once passengers are screened, they enter the recomposure area which is directly outside of the security screening checkpoint.
+After queuing, passengers pass through Leidos AIT and AIT2 scanners for screening.
+The six-lane exiting configuration has an approximate throughput capacity of 990 passengers per hour.
+Screened passengers enter the recomposure area, which is directly outside of the SSCP.